Fleet Feet: History

 Fleet Feet was established in 1976 by Sally Edwards and Elizabeth Jansen, both collegiate athletes and educators, who opened their first store in a Victorian house in Sacramento, California.
 In 1978, a second location opened in Chico, California.
 Instead of pursuing a multi-store model, Edwards and Jansen opted for franchising, which began in the 1980s.

 In 1993, Tom Raynor purchased the company and relocated its headquarters to Carrboro, North Carolina.
 Under Raynor’s leadership, Fleet Feet expanded its franchise network and introduced services like gait analysis and personalized fitting.

 In December 2021, Fleet Feet acquired JackRabbit, the second-largest U.S. running specialty retailer.
 The acquisition added 57 stores across 15 states and its e-commerce business, creating a network of 250 community-based retail locations.
 The acquisition included plans to integrate Fleet Feet's fit id 3D foot scanning technology into all JackRabbit stores by Q1 2022 and to transition all branding to Fleet Feet by the end of 2022.

 In June 2022, Fleet Feet acquired Marathon Sports, LLC, adding 18 stores across Massachusetts, Connecticut, Rhode Island, and New Hampshire (operating as Marathon Sports and Runner’s Alley).
 In February 2025, Fleet Feet acquired Flying Feet Sport Shoes in a buyout/leveraged buyout transaction, though it continues to operate under its brand.

+In early 2026, Fleet Feet appointed retired three-time Olympian and world champion middle-distance runner Jenny Simpson as its inaugural chief running officer, a new position created following her connections with the company during a just-completed 50-state running tour in a recreational vehicle.
+As chief running officer, Simpson serves as a national ambassador with responsibilities include optimizing athlete partnerships and shared resources, refining training programs, testing new products and shoe-fitting technologies, and supporting local stores and coaches.